hanja1500/SIAM-W/README.md

 ### Yewon Min / Suwon Kim / Yohan Lee

 * This is graduation team project for 1st semester, 2024, Major in Industrial Security, DKU, Republic of Korea.
+* Usage : 'python main.py'

+* You can wacth the screen pop up like the under screenshot.
+/screen1.png

+* Plz Use it Freely!